- Want to Know More About Saltillo Tile Flooring?

 There are myths and random facts about Saltillo tile flooring that you need to know.

-• Myth: Saltillo tile has painted stripes.
-Nope, not accurate.
+- Myth: Saltillo tile has painted stripes.
+Nope, that’s not accurate.
 While there are stripes on some tiles, these are a result of heat temperature combined with a tile’s placement in the kiln.

 ⇒ Pro Tip: If you don’t like the stripes, that’s ok.
 Consider installing them anyway because they blend into the floor’s overall look of color variation.
 But, if you decide against installing striped tiles, buy an ample amount of overage.

-• Myth: Saltillo tile is soft.
-Also, not accurate because geography matters!
+- Myth: Saltillo tile is soft.
+That’s not accurate because geography matters!
 For example, the riverbeds of Saltillo, Coahuila, represent the most durable clay in the world.
-And the kiln firing process and multiple coats of penetrating sealer fortify an already durable clay.
+The kiln firing process and multiple coats of penetrating sealer fortify an already durable clay.
 Saltillo tile flooring is very durable terracotta.

 ⇒ Pro Tip: If you desire a consistently colored Saltillo tile floor, you have two options.
 1) Buy enough overage to sort colors.
 2) Apply stain to customize unsealed tiles.

-• Myth: Saltillo tile is high maintenance.
-Reduce maintenance of terracotta floors by adequately sealing the floor.
+- Myth: Saltillo tile is high maintenance.
+Properly sealing terracotta floors can reduce maintenance.
 High-quality sealers have lifespans of up to 10-15 years.

-In summary, reading this article lets you know-it-all all about Saltillo tile flooring.
+In summary, reading this article will teach you all about Saltillo tile flooring.

 Do you know someone considering Saltillo tile flooring for their project?
 Share this article with them!